vincentgong7/VG_AlexeyAB_darknet/README.md

-# A forked AexeyAB Darknet repo with extra convenient functions.
+# Extra convenient functions for a forked AexeyAB Darknet repo.

 As **AlexeyAB updates** frequently, hereby I added a stable version of AlexeyAB Darknet with extra convenient functions.